marcinofulus/iCSEbook1/school/source/abitur/2013/en/erwartungswert.rst

 This can already be concluded by means of the figures because the probability for :math:`Y` at :math:`k=2` is smaller, while at :math:`k=0` and :math:`k=3` it is clearly bigger than for :math:`X`.
-Hence, the probability distribution for :math:`Y` is "broader" and has a bigger variance.
+Hence, the probability distribution for :math:`Y` is “broader” and has a bigger variance.